Skip to main content Skip to secondary navigation

 Alternate Energy Generation Methods

-Percent of Americans who believed that the U.S. government should give companies tax breaks to produce electricity from water, wind, and solar power
+In 2006, 87% of Americans favored tax breaks to encourage utilities to produce more energy from renewable sources, as shown in the figure below.
+In 2024, 72% of Americans believed that the US government should give companies tax breaks to produce electricity from water, wind, and solar power.

 Read the question wording.